What is a birth plan?

 Planning for labor can be a difficult task.
 It can also seem overwhelming when you consider all the options that are available to you.
 Some women feel it is not even worth it, sense you can't really plan for how your labor will go.
 They reason that a birth plan is useless because you don't know ahead of time if you will have problems.
 But that is exactly the reason why you need a birth plan.

+As a finished document, a birth plan is no more than writing on paper.
+You have no control over how the nurses and midwives who receive your plan will respond to your requests.
+However, during the process of writing the birth plan you have tremendous opportunities to ask questions of your midwife.
 As you build your birth plan, you will use it as a discussion starter with your doctor or midwife.
 When you bring it to your visits, you and your caregiver will be able to determine what options are best, and what options might not be available to you.
 This will help your caregiver to understand what type of support you are looking for, and it will help you determine if this caregiver is the best match for you.
+You will get to know more about her and the way she attends labor; and she will know more about you and the help you will need from her to be comfortable and confident as you labor.

 During labor, if situations arise in which a decision must be made, it is easy for a nurse, doula or coach to check your birth plan and see how you wanted problems or issues to be handled.
 It lets them know what options you would like to try, and what options you would like to avoid.